antonzm99/EarlyAdmissions/README.md

 # Early_Admissions
-College Early Admissions: Determinants and Welfare
+This is the repository of paper "College Early Admissions: Determinants and Welfare".
+In here, you can find the data, the stata code used to produce the summary statistics in the paper, and the documentation of the variables.